 </receiver>

 That’s it.
-Now you can able to fetch the location continuously and send the location to the server.
+Now you can fetch the location continuously and send the location to the server.
 Download this example from GITHUB.

 Thanks for reading.
 Please provide your feedback in the comments.